SkTamim/rhino5-commands/README.md

 This command is most powerful when assigned to a keyboard shortcut.
 This allows you to "walk" your selection along a row of control points very quickly.
 To see which way the U and V directions are pointing on a surface, use the `Dir` command.

 ### Practical Use Cases
 * **Use Case 1 (Walking a Selection):** You have selected a control point and want to select the next one in its row without deselecting the current one.
-Running `AddNextU` is faster than holding Shift and clicking the next point.
+Running `AddNextU` is faster than holding Shift and clicking the next point, especially if assigned to a keyboard shortcut.
 * **Use Case 2 (Full Row Selection):** To select an entire row of control points, you can select one point in the middle, then repeatedly use `AddNextU` to select to one end, and `AddPrevU` to select to the other.

 ### Other Information